MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 If you haven't installed the [Microsoft Graph connector agent](https://www.microsoft.com/download/details.aspx?id=104045) already, you can [download the agent installer](https://www.microsoft.com/download/details.aspx?id=104045) and follow the installation instructions to set it up.
 Once installed, ensure that the agent is configured correctly to connect your on-premises websites with the connector.

 ### Provide authentication type
 The authentication method you choose applies for all websites you have provided to index in a connection.
-To authenticate and sync content from websites, choose **one of the five** supported methods:<br>
+To authenticate and sync content from websites, choose **one of the six** supported methods:<br>

 a. **None** <br>
     Select this option if your websites are publicly accessible without any authentication requirements. <br>